 Unrestricted net assets include funds having no restrictions as to use or purpose imposed by donors.
-Board designated funds represent funds designated by the board of directors as a special allocation for enhancing specific program activities.
 Temporarily restricted net assets are those net assets that are restricted by the donors for specific purposes.
 Permanently restricted net assets are those net assets whose principal may not be expended.
 The donors may or may not restrict the use of investment income.